Commercial Solar Power on the Big Island

 Up to 80 percent of the system’s total cost can be returned to the purchaser within the first year alone.
 When the accelerated depreciation is factored in, almost 100 percent of the cost of the system can return to the purchaser, not including utility bill savings, by the end of the first six years of PV system operation if not sooner.
 When electric bill savings are added, complete system payback can be achieved in as little as three years assuming that the tax credits and depreciation dollars can be monetized that quickly and the system is purchased out-of-pocket.

-Your State & Federal Tax Credits for Going Solar in Hawaii
+Your Business' State & Federal Tax Credits for Going Solar in Hawaii

-The Federal tax credit available for the purchase of a commercial PV system is 30 percent of the installed cost of the system with no cap with a 20-year roll-forward period to apply the tax credit.
+The Federal tax credit (ITC) available for the purchase of a commercial PV system is 30 percent of the installed cost of the system with no cap with a 20-year roll-forward period to apply the tax credit.
 (Unused federal tax credits cannot currently be refunded.)
+Businesses and farms can still get the full 30% credit through the Safe Harbor provision but must contact us by September 30, 2019.
+In 2020 the ITC will drop to 26%.

 The State tax credit available for the purchase of a commercial PV system is 35 percent of the installed cost of the system or $500,000, whichever is less, with unused tax credit dollars rolled forward until exhausted.
 (Under certain conditions, the state tax credit may be refundable at a reduced rate.)